Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Morgan Stanley Wealth Management Background

-Though Morgan Stanley as an investment bank has served clients for more than 80 years, Morgan Stanley moved into wealth management in the 1970s.
+Though Morgan Stanley has served clients for more than 80 years as an investment bank, it moved into wealth management in the 1970s.
 In 2009, Morgan Stanley Wealth Management merged with Citigroup’s Smith Barney to create Morgan Stanley Smith Barney.

 In 2013, Morgan Stanley completed the purchase of the joint venture, becoming the full owner of the massive wealth management franchise.
 The investment advisory division had changed its name from Morgan Stanley Smith Barney to Morgan Stanley Wealth Management in 2012.
 The affiliated brokerage portion of the business still operates under the name Morgan Stanley Smith Barney.